General

 free.logfree -mOutputs the memory usage in MB

-last.loglastOutputs login and reboot logs
+last.loglastOutputs the login and reboot logs

 ps.logps auxfChecks the process status